Lalit-Vikram-Singh/GE-Crawler/README.md

-# Springboot Rest API based apllication :boom:
+# Springboot Rest API based application :boom:

 simple rest API based springboot application using Java(1.8.*)
-[Example]() :To deploy to production rcdn, run the following commands:

 + features are
-	- API (POST "/api/startCrawler"): is a api which will start crawler and parse input json and return back with string contains success, skiped and error url in given input json do indepth travesing in recursive way.
+    - API (POST "/api/startCrawler"): is a api which will start crawler and parse input json and return back with string contains success, skipped and error URL in given input json do in-depth traversing in a recursive way.

 ### prerequiest